Chris Botti: Verve recordings (1995–2000)

 Botti's solo debut, First Wish, was released in 1995; his second effort, Midnight Without You, which included a collaboration with Blue Nile vocalist Paul Buchanan, appeared in 1997.
-These were followed by Slowing Down The World in 1999, which included vocal contributions from Sting and Jonatha Brooke (also on the Midnight Without You release).
+These were followed by Slowing Down the World in 1999, which included vocal contributions from Sting and Jonatha Brooke (also on the Midnight Without You release).

+Botti composed the score and recorded a soundtrack for the 1996 film Caught.

-Botti was also a member of Bruford Levin Upper Extremities, a more experimental, jazz fusion-oriented group.
-He composed the score and recorded a soundtrack for the 1996 film Caught.
+In the late 1990s, Botti was a member of Bruford Levin Upper Extremities, a group exploring a more experimental, jazz fusion-oriented sound than his solo records.

-In 1999, Botti was invited to tour with Sting as a featured soloist in the Brand New Day tour.
+Starting in 1999, Botti toured with Sting as a featured soloist in the Brand New Day tour.
 The two-year run culminated in All This Time, a CD/DVD-taping and webcast performance from Sting's estate in Tuscany on September 11, 2001.
-Botti attributes his relationship with Sting as having changed the course of his career.
+Botti says his close friendship with Sting was an important development in his career.

-Columbia recordings (2001–present)
+Columbia recordings (2001–2022)

 Botti was introduced to Columbia by Bobby Colomby, drummer and founding member of Blood, Sweat & Tears, who went on to become his producer and manager.
 Botti's first Columbia release was Night Sessions in 2001.
 This was followed in 2002 by December, a holiday album, which included an original composition by Richard Marx.
 The project represented the only time Botti has performed vocals on two tracks.

 A Thousand Kisses Deep, was released in 2003 and contained a group of originals and covers that accent Botti's crossover appeal as both a jazz and pop musician.
 When I Fall in Love followed in 2004, which featured a more traditional sound than its predecessor.

 To Love Again: The Duets, released in 2005, continued where the previous album left off with more lush orchestral jazz via the London Session Orchestra, this time showcasing guest vocalists — as well as a handful of instrumental tracks.

 In May 2005, Botti was invited to perform at Oprah Winfrey's Legends Ball weekend honoring her African American heroines.
 In 2006, Billy Childs, Gil Goldstein & Heitor Pereira won the Grammy for Best Instrumental Arrangement Accompanying Vocalist(s): "What Are You Doing the Rest of Your Life?"
 (Chris Botti & Sting) from Botti's album To Love Again – The Duets.
 2006 also marked his first PBS collaboration, Chris Botti Live: With Orchestra and Special Guests, released in early 2006.
 The CD and platinum-certified DVD included duets with Sting, Burt Bacharach, Gladys Knight, Jill Scott and Renee Olstead.